saf-dmitry/taskpaper-mode/README.md

 In case of date compare `[d]` both sides of the compare are converted to time values before comparing.
 The date & time format is described in the [Date and Time Formats](#date-and-time-formats) reference section.

-With the list modifier `[l]` present both sides are converted to lists (comma-separated) before comparing.
+In case of list compare `[l]` both sides are converted to lists (comma-separated) before comparing.
 Other modifiers can precede the list modifier making the search more specific.

 In case of list compare using `=`, `<`, `>`, `<=`, `>=`, `!=`, both sides are compared element by element, from left to right.